-According to Hayes (2019), the current evidence for local injection therapy for cervicogenic headache or occipital neuralgia is limited by small sample sizes, short-to-intermediate follow-up periods, a lack of data regarding optimal patient selection, and a lack of comparisons with conservative treatment approaches.
-Additional studies are needed to address optimal use of injection therapy for nerve blockade in occipital neuralgia.
-Hayes (2019) cited the evidence as very-low-quality and insufficient to evaluate the efficacy of injections for outcomes since the outcomes, including QOL, headache frequency, or complication rates were reported by a single study (Cohen et al., 2015).
-The efficacy of injections (anesthetic with or without steroids) versus placebo was not assessed for patients with occipital neuralgia (Hayes, December 2019).
+The current evidence for local injection therapy for occipital neuralgia is limited by small sample sizes, short-to-intermediate follow-up periods, a lack of data regarding optimal patient selection, and a lack of comparisons with conservative treatment approaches.
+Additional studies are needed to address optimal use for nerve blockade in occipital neuralgia.
+Furthermore, there was very-low-quality, insufficient evidence to evaluate the efficacy of injections for outcomes, including QOL, headache frequency, or complication rates, as these outcomes were reported in a single study (Cohen et al., 2015).
+The efficacy of injections versus placebo was not evaluated for patients with occipital neuralgia (Hayes, September 2018).